timfulmer/bigdatahowto/CORE.md

 ##Queue

 We'll want to push messages into the queue, pop messages out of the queue, and delete messages.
-We also want Queue to be extensible, so we can implement specific queuing technologies later.
-Queue is responsible for persisting the messages it's processing to resources too.
-Which is a great excuse to introduce Mockito!
+We also want `Queue` to be extensible, so we can implement specific queuing technologies later.  `Queue` is responsible for persisting the messages it's processing to resources too.
+All of which is a great excuse to introduce Mockito!
 Let's add a bd-core/build.gradle file containing:

 ```